Document Traversal¶

 static bool load_document(XMLElement const & xml_root_element, Context & context);

-load_document - is a shortcut for load_expected_element that receives root element (svg) of SVG document as xml_root_element parameter.
+that receives root element (svg) of SVG document asxml_root_element

 template<class XMLElement, class Context, class ElementTag>